kathir21/image-clickablearea/README.md

 image-clickablearea
 ===================
-if i click "Food court" section in board then system has to respond "WOW..."
+if u click "Food court" section in board then system has to respond "WOW..."